Gaeel/KubernetesAppAutoscaling/docs/index.md

 - Performing tests of the system
 - Modelizing the operation of the HPA
 - Reviewing possible optimizations
-- Document and give presentations
+- Documenting and giving presentations

 # Documentation